-As the State's independent broadband consultant, CTC Technology & Energy (CTC) conducted site visits at business locations selected by the State's Office of the Consumer Counsel to investigate a small sample of broadband customer experiences.
-We visited representative urban areas of the State on December 14, 2015 and rural areas on January 6, 2016.
-We met with a range
+To illustrate some of the challenges faced by businesses and institutions, in late 2015 and early 2016, a CTC Technology & Energy (CTC) engineer conducted site visits at business locations selected by the Connecticut Office of Consumer Counsel.
+We visited urban areas of the state on December 14, 2015 and rural areas on January 6, 2016.
+We met with a range of users and institutions, discussed broadband capabilities and challenges, performed speed tests, and surveyed broadband physical plant.